 Uni is all about being with people and enjoying the experience of going to uni, which may be something you’ll miss.
 You can still make friends and join in with campus activities, but having to stay sober to drive home or catch the last train just isn’t the same.

 You might not also be able to form quite the same bonds as those living together do.
-A fifth of people marry the partner they met at uni, and having fewer opportunities to really get to know people might mean you miss out on this.
+A fifth of people marries the partner they met at uni and having fewer opportunities to really get to know people might mean you miss out on this.

 It’s likely that you won’t be living quite so close to uni as your friends who will probably be on campus or only a ten-minute walk away!
 You’ll have to leave early for lectures and get home late, and you might find that you spend all your waking hours looking out the window of a train.
 You’ll also spend plenty of money on transport, which you may regret and wish you had spent just living that darn bit closer.